Africa: Contradictions of Africa's Development Agenda

 That is a Rolls Royce Phantom.
 The Phantom is the epitome of British motoring, a legend in the world of automobiles.
 It's an icon powered by a 453-hp 6.8-liter V-12 engine with an eight-speed automatic gear shift (whatever that means), and can speed from 0-to-60 miles per hour in a time of less than six seconds.

-According to the Internet, the most expensive one ever made cost $8.2 million (you heard that; Shs29.5 billion)!
+According to the Internet, the most expensive one ever made cost $8.2 million (you heard that; Sh18 billion)!
 It had about 120kg gold of 18 karat incorporated in various parts of its body.

 So seeing the RR Phantom at this shabby golf club is a very telling contradiction about our development disconnect.
 Another friend soon commented, noting that he had been to that golf club many times and observed the poor state and hygiene in the rest rooms.